 - BJJ technique – learning new moves or perfecting old ones;

-- Top control – staying in full guard, side control, mount, or another dominant position, plus disabling the opponent from escaping off his back;
+- Top control – staying in closed guard, side control, mount, or another dominant position, plus disabling the opponent from escaping off his back;

 - Working off the bottom – sweeps, transitions, or submissions off your back;

 - Submission switch – attempting, for example, armbar to Kimura or some other technique, connecting two or more techniques to make your opponent tap;

 - Standing submission game – the tricky part of the game, you are dealing with the force of gravity too;

 - Stalling (gi BJJ) – holding the position without blatant submission attempts;

 - Competition (sparring) – trying to defeat your rival via BJJ rules in combat.